 The actual cash distributions will only be known once the wind has blown and the electricity has been generated and sold.

 It All Sounds Too Good To Be True at Allt Dearg, Where’s The Catch?

-The Co-operative Bank, who has provided the debt funding for the project, and the Estate partners, who provided the partnership opportunity to Ardrishaig under favourable terms, have attached certain conditions to the handling and use of the very significant share of income that will come to Ardrishaig.
+The Co-operative Bank, who provided the original debt funding for the project, and the Estate partners, who provided the partnership opportunity to Ardrishaig under favourable terms, attached certain conditions to the handling and use of the very significant share of income that will come to Ardrishaig.
 In the main, these conditions relate to transparency and good governance, with ARE Ltd and the Ardrishaig Trust being required to demonstrate that the funds are being used for the benefit of the people of Ardrishaig.
 Whilst there will always be differing views as to the priority of the various worthy local projects in the Ardrishaig area, the Trust must be able to account for the funds and demonstrate that they are being wisely spent.
-This follows the standards of good practice developed and implemented by the Co-op Group.
+This followed the standards of good practice developed and then implemented by the Co-op Group.

 Some people for a variety of reasons will remain implacably opposed to the concept of renewable energy and the view of wind turbines in the distance.
 The Partners at Allt Dearg believe that a wider community ownership structure, in contrast to the majority of utility wind farm developments, offers the best model for wind farm development in combining commercially financeable projects, with the maximum level of locally derived socio-economic benefit.

 What Do The Ardrishaig Trust Directors & Community Councillors Get Out Of Allt Dearg?